andrew/ultimate-awesome/README.md

 - [awesome-algeria](https://github.com/algeriatech/awesome-algeria) - A curated list of awesome things and projects built by Algerian developpers.
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
 - [Awesome-Reasoning-Economy-Papers](https://github.com/DevoAllen/Awesome-Reasoning-Economy-Papers) - Harnessing the Reasoning Economy: A Survey of Efficient Reasoning for Large Language Models.
+- [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
 - [awesome-digital-twins](https://github.com/edt-community/awesome-digital-twins) - Curated repository of awesome Digital Twin resources.
 - [awesome-dot](https://github.com/haquefardeen/awesome-dot) - Central Library of Polkadot ecosystem.
 - [awesome-sslrec-papers](https://github.com/hkuds/awesome-sslrec-papers) - [ACM CSUR] "A Comprehensive Survey of Self-Supervised Learning for Recommendation".
 - [awesome-sound](https://github.com/hwclass/awesome-sound) - A curated list of delightful sound packages and resources.
-- [awesome](https://github.com/Milkdown/awesome) - 🍼 A curated list of awesome things related to Milkdown.
 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-3dgs](https://github.com/pdaicode/awesome-3dgs) - A curried list of recent literature of 3D Gaussians.
 - [awesome-oss-docs](https://github.com/saintmalik/awesome-oss-docs) - 📚 A curated list of awesome open source documentation for people whole love contributing to docs (Documentarians).